-The milestones provide an overview of the planned and realised construction projects for the city of Zurich’s climate-friendly heat supply transformation.
+The milestones provide an overview of the planned and realised construction projects for the city of Zurich’s climate-friendly heating supply transformation.
 They point to important political decisions taken as a result of referendums.

-The Altstetten and Höngg energy network is one of the projects with a showcase impact far beyond Switzerland’s borders.
-In its final state, slated for completion in 2032, the network will supply around 30,000 households with climate-friendly heating and, in some cases, cooling.
-To this end, the future energy centres in Herrlig and Rautistrasse will be connected via underground anergy pipes installed by way of a microtunnel.
+The Altstetten and Höngg energy network is one of the projects with an impact far beyond Switzerland’s borders.
+In its final state, the network will supply around 30,000 households with climate-friendly heating and, in some cases, cooling.
+To this end, the future energy centres in Herrlig and Rautistrasse will be connected via underground anergy pipes installed in a microtunnel.

-Building for the future is underway at Basteiplatz square.
-In an initial phase until 2025, ewz will create here the access point for the small microtunnel, which will run to the target excavation pit near Bürkliplatz square.
-The aim of the tunneling is to connect the existing Fraumünster lake heat network with CoolCity in the future.
-Upon completion, CoolCity will supply approximately 500 buildings in the supply area with heating and cooling from the lake water.
+The future is under construction at Basteiplatz.
+Here, ewz is building the access point for the small microtunnel, which will run to the target excavation pit near Bürkliplatz.
+The aim of the tunnelling is to connect the existing Fraumünster lake heat network with CoolCity in the future.
+Upon completion, CoolCity will supply approximately 500 buildings in the supply area with heating and cooling using the lake’s water.

-An innovative solution for a comprehensive heat supply system with lake water was found by sinking the pumps into the lake.
-This made it possible to expand the Fraumünster lake heat network to supply the Zurich Stadthaus, Bellevue buildings and other properties on Fraumünsterstrasse and Paradeplatz/Bahnhofstrasse.
+An innovative solution for a comprehensive heating supply system with lake water was found by sinking the pumps into the lake.
+This made it possible to expand the Fraumünster lake heat network to supply the Zurich Stadthaus, the Haus Bellevue and other buildings on Fraumünsterstrasse and Paradeplatz/Bahnhofstrasse.
 The Fraumünster church also benefits from the sustainably produced heating and cooling.

 With the reopening of the Convention Center, the energy centre for the Escherwiese lake heat network was also put into operation.
 In addition to the Convention Center, this supplies the Park Hyatt hotel and various other office buildings on Bleicherweg and Claridenstrasse with environmentally friendly heating and cooling.
 Lake water from a depth of 12 metres is used as the energy source for the combined heat pumps and cooling machines and is transported via a 250-metre pipeline to the energy centre in the Convention Center.

 The Altstetten and Höngg energy network is a flagship project for the environmentally friendly energy supply of the future.
-For the connection of the Werdhölzli sewage treatment plant to the planned transmission network in Höngg to the north, an underground connection was created between the sewage treatment plant site and Höngg using a wash borehole under the Limmat river.
+For the connection of the Werdhölzli sewage treatment plant to the planned transmission network in Höngg to the north, flush drilling was used to create an underground connection beneath the Limmat River between the sewage treatment plant site and Höngg.

 From January 2025, ewz’s district heating network in the city of Zurich will cover around 250 km.